-- The conformance of the TMP and the TGS to the requirements of: - this MRTS02 and Annexures - MUTCD Part 3, and - Supplements to MUTCD Part 3, and technical notes. - The conformance of the installed TGS with the documented TMP and TGS - The performance of the TMP and TGS against the traffic operational performance criteria outlined in the approved TMP and any requirements in Clause 3.2 and 3.3 of Annexure MRTS02.1, and - The performance of the measures taken to ensure that compliance to posted speed limits is achieved.
+- The conformance of the TMP and the TGS to the requirements of: - this MRTS02 Provision for Traffic and Annexures - MUTCD Part 3 - QGTTM, and - Technical Notes. - The conformance of the installed TGS with the documented TMP and TGS - The performance of the TMP and TGS against the traffic operational performance criteria outlined in the approved TMP and any requirements in Clause 3.2 and 3.3 of Annexure MRTS02.1, and - The performance of the measures taken to ensure that compliance to posted speed limits is achieved.